-The next morning I awoke itching sand out of my ear, and before thinking of anything else, of Ted or Audrey or Julie or The Wayside, I thought of my brother who, on his first tour of Afghanistan, had written home: "It's hot and sandy as hell.
+I awoke the next morning scratching sand out of my ear, and I thought of my brother who, on his first tour of Afghanistan, had written home: "It's hot and sandy as hell.
 I don't own anything without sand in it."
-I wished he were here right now, not just so I could be sure he was safe or so that I could meet my future sister-in-law, but so he could attend a Styrofoam Dinner, could look out the window at my dad's and say, "Hey, how old is that kid?" because he would know the questions you're supposed to ask.
+I wished he were here right now, not just so I could be sure he was safe or so I could meet his fiancée, but so he could attend a Styrofoam Dinner, could look out the window at my father's and say, "Hey, how old is that kid?" because he would know the questions you're supposed to ask.

-Once, when Frank was in high school, he pinned me against the wall of our house on Evergreen.
-I had been hanging out briefly with a girl two years my senior, Linda Ashfield, who had just the previous month been caught smoking cigarettes behind his school.
+Once, when Frank was in high school, he pinned me against the wall of our house.
+I had been hanging out with a girl two years my senior, Linda Ashfield, who had been caught smoking cigarettes behind his school.